skgrange/rmweather/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 0 notes ✓
 ```

-Depending on checking settings, I can get 1 NOTE where three examples take longer than five seconds to run.
+Depending on the checking settings, I can get 1 NOTE where three examples take longer than five seconds to run.
 All three examples have been wrapped in `donttest` so will not be run during routine testing.

 ### False positive results